IntensiveThis is a featured page

-In thermodynamics, an intensive quantity or parameter, or intensity, is a partial derivative of an extensive function with respect to an extensive state variable.
+In thermodynamics, intensive, as contrasted with "extensive", is a quantity, variable, property, or parameter, sometimes referred to as intensity, defined as a partial derivative of an extensive function with respect to an extensive state variable.
 [1] Intensities are defined at one point of the space, and of degree zero with respect to amount of substance.
-Temperature and pressure are examples of intensive variables.

 When the extensive function is internal energy, the corresponding intensive quantities are called "tensions".
 [1] A tension takes the same value on both sides of a boundary separating two systems at equilibrium, a character not shared by any other intensive quantity.